Polyhedral map projection: History

 The earliest known polyhedral projection is the octant projection developed by Leonardo da Vinci or his associate around 1514, which transforms the faces of an octahedron to Reuleaux triangles.

 Christian Gottlieb Reichard created a polyhedral globe based on the cube in 1803.
 An icosahedral globe appeared in 1851.
 Polyhedral globes cheaply constructed from cardboard were popular for a time in Europe.

 Projections based on dihedra begin appearing with the Peirce quincuncial projection in 1879, Guyou hemisphere-in-a-square projection in 1887, and Adams hemisphere-in-a-square projection in 1925.
 Although the dihedra are not traditional polyhedra they are spherical polyhedra, and the methods used in these projections are also used in other polyhedral projections.
 In the same work as the hemisphere-in-a-square projection, Adams created maps depicting the entire globe in a rhombus, hexagon, and hexagram.

 Bernard J. S. Cahill invented the "butterfly map", based on the octahedron, in 1909.
 This was generalized into the Cahill–Keyes projection in 1975 and the Waterman butterfly projection in 1996.
 Cahill's work was also influential on Fuller's Dymaxion maps: Fuller's first version, based on a cuboctahedron, was published in 1943, and his second, based on an icosahedron, was published in 1954.

 In 1965, Wellman Chamberlin (also known for his Chamberlin trimetric projection) and Howard E. Paine of the National Geographic Society designed a polyhedral map based on the 12 equal pentagon faces of a dodecahedron.
 20 years later, Chamberlin and Paine used that polyhedral map in "Global Pursuit", a board game intended to teach geography to children.

 The quadrilateralized spherical cube was devised in 1975 for the Cosmic Background Explorer project.

+The Traveller (1977) and GURPS Space (1987) role-playing games use an icosahedral projection for planetary maps with a hexagon grid.